How do you maintain compliance with gambling regulations in 2026?

 - Documentation and workflow tools for approvals and audits

-Deploy geo-IP blocking and VPN detection at the landing page and redirect layers, use CMPs to capture consent where required, and apply tag managers to toggle jurisdiction-specific content.
-Maintain a central approvals log in a document management or workflow tool to support audits and incident response.
+Deploy geo-IP blocking and VPN detection at the redirect and landing page layers, use CMPs to capture consent where required, and apply tag managers or feature flags to manage jurisdiction-specific content.
+Keep a central approvals log in a workflow or document management tool so teams can quickly confirm what ran, where it ran, and who approved it.

 Performance optimisation within compliance constraints